mauriziomonti/tribute-fcc/README.md

 # tribute-fcc
-Repo for of fcc tribute, tasks 7.1 and 7.2.
+Repo for of fcc tribute and used to complete tasks 7.1, 7.2 and 7.3.